outdoorbits/little-backup-box/README.md

 - Browse and view the backed up files using the integrated web-based file viewer.
 - Stream the backed up photos to any DLNA-compatible client.
 - Access the backed up content from other machines on the network.
-- Synchronize the backed up content with multiple machines.
+- Push backed up contents to a cloud storage service.

 ## Installation